grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 - `Retain`: the volume will not be deleted until the PV resource will be manually deleted from Kubernetes
 - `Delete`: the volume will be automatically deleted

+## Log lines

+### Log line containing 'sample with repeated timestamp but different value'

+This means a sample with the same timestamp as an existing one was received with a different value.
+The number of occurrences is recorded in the `prometheus_target_scrapes_sample_out_of_order_total` metric.

+Possible reasons for this are:
+- Multiple agents are scraping the same app without deduplication in place.
+Check the IP addresses mentioned in the log line for the agent that returned the deplicate sample.
+Change the labels of each sample generated per agent so they are unique.
+- Incorrect relabelling rules can cause a label to be dropped from a sample so that multiple samples have the same labels.
+If these samples were collected at the same time they will cause this error.
+- The exporter being scraped sets the same timestamp on every scrape.
+Note that exporters should generally not set timestamps.
+- Prometheus scrapes at the millisecond level.
+If the scrapes are done very quickly the same sample could be returned.
+This is very unlikely.